springzfx/cgproxy/readme.md

 ## note, cgroup must start with slash '/'
 ## the value can be string or bash array
 ## for array, only the first element will be created if not exist
-## and the rest elements will not, so won't be applied
+## and the rest elements will not, so won't be applied if not exist

 ### global proxy with v2ray service
 # cgroup_proxy="/"